 As a former college volleyball player, Whitney’s approach to massage therapy is one that incorporates soft tissue therapies with the science of movement.
 Her interest in massage began as an athlete plagued with overuse injuries.
 Her desire to find an additional recovery tool beyond that of the ice whirlpool and anti-inflammatories led her to a massage therapist.
 With an innate desire to help people in a one-on-one setting, she herself pursued massage training in Washington, DC after college.
 She soon found that the lifestyles of many weekend warriors (herself included) demanded extensive recovery and injury rehabilitation.
 She believes the study of the human body, both from a movement and behavior standpoint, is endless.
 Each experience brings with it a learning opportunity to expand upon her ability to help others through massage.
 When not working, Whitney is playing sports.
 Whether working on her strength with a barbell or playing sand doubles volleyball, she lives an active lifestyle.

 Alison A founded Georgetown Massage and Bodywork (formally Alleva Therapeutic Massage) in 2004.
-She received professional massage training at the National Massage Therapy Institute in Falls Church, VA and has been a full time practitioner since 2003.
+She received professional massage training at the National Massage Therapy Institute in Falls Church, VA.
 Alison was introduced to the world of massage therapy in 2001 after a horse riding accident while studying art in Italy.
 After a speedy recovery with the help of neuromuscular therapy and other soft tissue massage techniques her interest was piqued and she received professional training and certification.
-She specializes in a broad variety of deep tissue techniques, sports massage, neuromuscular therapy, and swedish massage.
-She is state certified and a member of the Associated Bodywork and Massage Professionals.
+Specializing in a broad variety of deep tissue techniques, sports massage, neuromuscular therapy, and swedish massage she had a thriving private practice since 2005 until expanding and adding other massage talent to her team in 2012.
+In 2017 Georgetown Massage and Bodywork expanding further and moved to a beautiful space, creating a relaxing oasis in the heart of DC for those looking for the highest quality licensed bodyworkers and massage therapists.
+In addition to selling essential oils, diffusers, and other wellness based products at the shop, Alison became a certified aromatherapist in 2018 and created a line of aromatherapy products for wellness and skin care.
 She continues to expand her knowledge through workshops, research, and client interactions.
-When not working, she plays drums in a DC rock cover band with her husband, or can be found relaxing out in Falls Church or Virginia wine country.
+When not running the shop, she plays drums in a DC rock cover band with her husband, or can be found relaxing out in Falls Church or Virginia wine country.

 Stephanie began practicing yoga in 2006, and completed her 200-hour training at JOURNEYoga in 2014.